-Freshman applicants are not required to complete a specific set of courses; however, the following college preparatory courses are strongly recommended: English (four years), mathematics (including first- and second-year algebra and geometry, as well as a thirdyear course), science (two years, including a laboratory science), foreign language (two years), United States history and government, and strong academic electives (including fine arts courses).
+Freshman applicants are not required to complete a specific set of courses; however, the following college preparatory courses are strongly recommended: English (four years), mathematics (including first- and second-year algebra and geometry, as well as a third-year course), science (two years, including a laboratory science), foreign language (two years), United States history and government, and strong academic electives (including fine arts courses).
 Prospective students interested in the nursing programs must take, at the least, biology (one year), chemistry (one year), and algebra (two years) in high school.

 The applicant's previous scholastic record is considered an important indicator of potential success at the university.
 Applicants are required to achieve a minimum grade-point average of 2.8 in high school or 2.0 in previous college work.
 Grade-point averages are determined by the university.
 High school grade-point averages do not include marks in physical education or driver's training, or from the freshman year.
-(For information on admission with provisional or conditional status, see the section of this catalog titled "Admission Status," p.
-26.)
+(For information on admission with provisional or conditional status, see the section of this catalog titled "Admission Status.")
 While each applicant is considered for admission on individual merit, certain criteria are used in the selection process.
+However, meeting the minimum requirements does not guarantee admission to the university.
 These criteria are delineated in the following sections.
 In some cases, the Admissions Committee may request a personal interview with the applicant.
 Azusa Pacific University, in compliance with federal regulations, does not discriminate on the basis of race, color, national origin, gender, age, disability, or status as a veteran.